The 2017 contest deadline is January 31, 2017. Read about the award.

 2016 Bologna Ragazzi Digital Award Jurors

 Warren Buckleitner has been reviewing children’s interactive media since the 1980s.
 He teaches Interactive Design at The College of New Jersey, and is the editor of Children’s Technology Review and creator of the Dust or Magic Institute and the Mediatech Foundation.
 He’s covered children’s tech for The New York Times for a decade, and is a former preschool and elementary school classroom teacher who holds a Ph.D. in Educational Psychology.
 Buckleitner helped the Bologna Children’s Book Fair create the first award in 1997.

-Paulien Dresscher is working as a filmmaker, researcher and educator in the field of new media and digital culture.
+Paulien Dresscher is a filmmaker, researcher and educator in the field of new media and digital culture.
 Currently she is working at Cinekid as Head of the New Media Department and advisor at the Flanders Audiovisual Fund (VAF) and the Creative Industries Fund NL.
 Paulien Dresscher is living with her husband and daughter on a sailing ship in the center of Amsterdam.
 Paulien Dresscher holds a Bachelor degree of Media and Fine Arts from Minerva Academy in Groningen, as well as both Masters in New Media and Research Masters in Media Studies from the University of Amsterdam.
 Specialties: New media and digital culture: screen cultures, media art, online video, film, storytelling, the technological imaginary.

 Valeria Petrone was trained in Art school in Milan and London.
 Although still maintaining links with publishers in the U.K., she has extended the scope of her activity to include publishers in the United States, Japan, France and, of course, Italy, where she lives.
 Her work includes children’s books, book covers, editorial and advertising illustration, paintings and sculptures.
 She has exhibited in Italy and abroad.
 Her work has received recognition from Society of illustrators NY, 3×3 Show, American Illustration, Communication Arts, Original Art Show NY, Creatively Quarterly and Italian Illustration Annual.